michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 <%= endhighlight %>

 R functions however often provide an `rm.na` flag.
-So by following the convention of using `NA` for missing values this can be simplified:
+So by following the convention of using `NA` for missing values this can be simplified to:

 <%= highlight %>
 married <- sapply(married,